OrbicCode/Star-Dweller/Fixes.md

   - DESC order on reffresh bug ✅
   - max-height for scroll over flow ✅
   - Client-side UI change to not rely on server feedback ✅
+  - fix the double response first the client side change when completed then the serverside change. (happens when completed is clicked multiple times in quick succession)

 - Who's in Space